-Parents with concerns about bullying should contact the Housemaster, Housemistress, Deputy Head (Pastoral) Head of PSHEor Tutor as soon as they feel they need to.
+Parents of children who may be being bullied should contact the Housemaster, Housemistress or Tutor as soon as they feel they need to.

 In all cases pupils, parents and staff can expect that they will be taken seriously and that the information they give will be dealt with as confidentially as possible.
 Punishment will depend upon the severity of the incident.
 Very severe or persistent cases of bullying may be punished by Headmaster's Sanctions, suspension, or ultimately expulsion, as determined by the Headmaster.